-As defined in [RFC5763], each ICE candidate associated with a component is treated as being part of the same DTLS association.
+Each ICE candidate associated with a component is treated as being part of the same DTLS association.
 Therefore, from a DTLS perspective it is not considered a change of local transport parameters when an endpoint switches between those ICE candidates.